galaxyproject/galaxy-hub/src/cloud/k8s/eks/index.md

 # Deploy Galaxy on the Cluster

-The deployment of a Galaxy on a k8s cluster consists of two steps:
+Once you have established that you have Helm and have configured the `tiller` server (as detailed in the above documentation), the deployment of a Galaxy on a k8s cluster consists of two steps:

 1. [Optional] deploy the [CernVM File System (CVMFS)](https://cernvm.cern.ch/portal/filesystem) chart.
 You may run the following commands for this deployment: